Piri: Life and career

-2020–present: Piri & Tommy

-In 2020, just before the second United Kingdom COVID-19 lockdown, Piri matched on Tinder with Tommy Villiers, a member of the band Porij.
-A couple of weeks later, one of the band's photographers retweeted one of their photo shoots, prompting her to find his Instagram account and ask him out.
-Their first date was at Piccadilly Gardens, at which they bonded over a shared love of disco.
-She later moved into Porij's student house in Whalley Range in Manchester.
-After she realised that Villiers made beats, she asked if she could write on one; they later began writing together as Piri & Tommy.
-Villiers later left Porij to concentrate on Piri & Tommy.
-The first song the pair recorded, "Sunlight", was a house song, and the first song they released, "It's a Match", in March 2021, was a disco song, recorded after both had experimented with numerous genres.
+In 2020, just before the second United Kingdom COVID-19 lockdown, Piri started dating Tommy Villiers after matching with him on Tinder, seeing a picture of him in his band on Twitter, and asking him out on Instagram.
+She bonded with him over a shared love of disco and later moved into his band Porij's student house in Whalley Range in Manchester.
+She and Villiers began writing together as Piri & Tommy and Villiers later left Porij to concentrate on Piri & Tommy.
+Their debut single, "It's a Match", was released in March 2021 and initially credited to Piri.